NeuroPyPy/neurosort/README.md

 This code is distributed under the GNU General Public License v3.0 (GPLv3), for more information, see the LICENSE file from this repository

-For more information or questions, please contact Daniel Marshall (dmarshal at binghamton dot edu)
+For more information or questions, please contact Flynn OConnell(oconnell at binghamton dot edu)

 ## Installation